informatici/openhospital/POH-README.md

 Machine and the MySQL server and everything is contained in the root installation directory.
 POH is released under the GNU GPL 3.0 License.

-The Linux version has been tested on Ubuntu 16.04 i386 and on Arch Linux x64 updated to July 2019.
+The Linux version has been tested on Ubuntu 20.04 x64 updated to October 2020.
 The Windows version has been tested on Windows 10.

+# Running POH - Quickstart

+- unzip the package in any directory
+- cd to the directory
+- on Windows, double click on the oh.bat batch file
+- on Linux, start POH by running ./oh.sh

 Bugs, issues and feature requests should be reported on our repository on GitHub: https://github.com/informatici/openhospital